-Amazon is set to release their new Fire TV Stick at the end of November.
+Amazon has their own streaming device, the Fire TV Stick.
 I’m totally non-tech, but here’s my best attempt at understanding how the Fire TV Stick:

 What exactly is this thing?
 The Fire TV Stick connects to your TV’s HDMI port and allows you to stream almost anything, including Netflix, Amazon Instant Video (which is free if you have Amazon Prime), Hulu Plus, YouTube.com, Pandora, PBS Kids and more.